nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-primary">

-:information_source: Note: `James Yeoh` and  `james &nbsp;  yeoh` are considered the same person, namely `Name` is case-insensitive and the differences in whitespaces would not be considered.
+:information_source: Note: `James Yeoh` and  <code>james &nbsp; yeoh</code> are considered the same person, namely `Name` is case-insensitive and the differences in whitespaces would not be considered.

 </div>

 #### Adding a tuition class: `addclass` | `ac`